 Nicknamed the “nanny breed,” these larger dogs are known for being patient, watchful, and protective.
 Due to their size, they are known for frequent drooling and shedding.
 But this breed’s sweet personality is sure to woo every member of your extended family, with or without the extra slobber!

 Newfoundlands are content lounging with your family, but you should make sure they’re getting enough exercise.
 Take them for daily walks, or if you live by water, a nice swim!
 These dogs typically love the water, and it’s a great way for them to exercise while being easy on their joints.

 7. Cavalier King Charles Spaniel

 These elegant dogs are sure to get plenty of “aww”s at family Christmas parties.
-Cavaliers can be adorable and lively pets, but they are also calm and independent.
-This makes Cavaliers a versatile breed for families young and old.
+Cavaliers can be adorable and lively pets but also calm and independent.
+This makes Cavaliers a versatile breed for families, young and old.